dwatteau/scummtr/FAQ.md

 Some of them may work, but you may need to rename some files.

 For example, the current detection code for Indy4 expects `ATLANTIS.000` files, but the demo files may be named `indydemo.000`, instead.
 So, in this case, `indydemo.000` needs to be temporarily renamed to `ATLANTIS.000` and `indydemo.001` needs to be temporarily renamed to `ATLANTIS.001`, so that the ScummTR/ScummRP tools can read them.

-### Are Humongous Entertainment games supported?
-(Putt-Put, Freddi Fish, Pajama Sam…)

-No. I'm personally not interested in implementing support for them, but contributions are welcome, of course.

-I suggest that you look at the [NUTcracker](https://github.com/BLooperZ/nutcracker) project, instead, since there's active work for HE games.

 ### How do I report a problem with ScummTR, ScummRP, ScummFont or FontXY?